 Duchossois scholars may be selected only prior to entering Illinois Tech as first-year students; currently enrolled students are not eligible.
 Students majoring in any program are eligible.
 Students competing for the scholars program must be United States citizens or permanent residents, and satisfy high selection standards including:

-- An outstanding academic ability with a minimum 3.5 high school grade-point average and ACT/SAT scores in the top 10 percent nationally
+- An outstanding academic ability with a minimum 3.5 high school grade-point average

 - Strong leadership potential with demonstrated extracurricular leadership activity

 - Outstanding communication skills, a positive personality, and a capacity for original thought

 - A sense of caring that reaches beyond self